reflectoring/reflectoring.github.io/content/blog/2022/2022-02-14-spring-shell.md

 The `@ShellOption` annotation simply states that this command takes a parameter named `-s`.

-So as a result when we run the application we get a shell that has a command called `ssh` which takes a parameter `-s` and all it does is logging the passed parameter value to the command line.
+So as a result when we run the application we get a shell that has a command called `ssh` which takes a parameter `-s` and all it does is logging the passed parameter value to the command line:

 ```bash
 shell:>ssh -s my-machine